 Microsoft Excel is a robust, full-featured tool for workbooks and spreadsheets.
 Whether you use it at work or at home, using features that save you time means that you can move onto your next chore faster.

-Here are six convenient ways to fly through your workbooks, spreadsheets, and related tasks quickly.
+Here are several convenient ways to fly through your workbooks, spreadsheets, and related tasks quickly.

 1. Time-Saving Templates

 One of the best time-savers for most any task is the use of a template.
 You may use them in Microsoft Word for meeting agendas, newsletters, or reports.
 In Excel, templates are just as useful.
 For project timelines, calendars, invoices, budgets, and more, taking advantage of these convenient pre-formatted tools can definitely save you time.

 Obtaining templates that you need is just as easy as using them.
 The Microsoft website offers a variety of Excel templates for calendars, planners, expense trackers, and time sheets.
 Vertex42 has a nice selection for schedules, budgets, to-do lists, and balance sheets.
 Another great resource is Spreadsheet 123 for invoices, inventory, sign-in sheets, and attendance forms.

 2. Freezing Rows and Columns